CS3219-AY2324S1/ay2324s1-course-assessment-g51/services/matching-worker-service/README.md

 _Preferred setup method is via docker compose._

 - Docker Desktop
+- (optional, highly recommended) database tool with support for PostgreSQL, i.e. DataGrip

 ### Steps

 1. Clone the project root repository.
-2. `cd` into the project directory.
+2. `cd` into the project directory, and then `cd` into `Server-Configs/Without-K8/dev`.
 3. Build the service by running `docker compose up --build matching-worker-service`, then wait for the container to start up.

+To obtain a view of the PostgreSQL database, start your database tool and connect to `postgresql://root:secret@matching-service-db:5432/matching_service?schema=public`.

+To see the RabbitMQ management UI, go to `localhost:15672` and log in with username: `guest`, and password: `guest`.

 ## Matching workflow + logic